maxnygma/maxnygma.github.io/content/pages/about.md

 My main field of interest is computer vision.
 I keen on solving difficult ML / DL problems.

 ### Data Science
-I started my data science journey in the early 2020 with simple classification tasks.
+I started my data science journey in the early 2020.
-Then I took part in my first competition and it motivated me to learn faster and faster.
-Competitive machine learning became one of the most captivating activities for me as I was learning many new approaches for various tasks.
-I have worked with image classification, text sequence classification, object detection, image captioning, optical character recognition (OCR), signal processing, tabular data processing and time-series forecasting problems.
+I took part in my first machine learning competition on Kaggle, it was fun and I continued to participate.
+I have worked with wide range of tasks in various ML fields from image and text to audio and model optimization.
 <br><br>
-Also I'm developing "AI Workbench" platform for easy, fast and convenient training of various models with various types of data.
-I'm planning to release an MVP in the fall of 2021 with my collaborators.
-<br><br>
 Moreover, I'm intrested in conducting research and taking part in conferences.
 Got a "Best ODS Speaker 2020 Award" from ODS.ai community for my talk on DataFest 2020.

+### Hobbies
+I'm into blockchain and cyber security tech, especially OSINT.
+Love to play basketball and go to gym.